tannerrj/crossfire-calculators/README.md

  * Money or currency conversions (i.e., gold to silver coins)
  * Party Experience - how much experience does a monster need to have for all members in a party to gain experience for vanquishing that foe(s)

+Why is a calculator needed for Party Experience?

+From the Crossfire FAQ:

+> 3.2.9 How does shared or party experience work?

+> Party or shared experience works like this; The server creates a number of “shares” which is the total overall levels of every player in the party, plus 4 for each player.
+Then the experience is divided up by how many “shares” each group member adds to the total number.
+That means the experience of the monster has to be at least the sum of the party member levels added together plus 4 * N, where N is the number of members in the party.

+> Example: (Level 109 + Level 11 = 120) + (4 (for the level 109 character) + 4 (for the level 11 character)) = 128; the party needs to kill monsters worth at least 128 XP in order to gain experience

+> If the monsters that the group is killing give too little (or low) experience to start with, rounding might cause you to be getting no experience.

+> Also remember that all members of the party need to be on the same map in order to “share” experience.

 ### Requirements

 A web browser with javascript enabled.